Welcome to the Science of Parkinson’s,

 It is provided by research scientists, not medical practitioners.
 Any actions taken – based on what has been read on the website – are the sole responsibility of the reader.
 The information provided on this website should not be considered medical advice, and any actions being contemplated by readers should firstly be discussed with a qualified healthcare professional.

-Our goal is to help people better understand Parkinson’s disease, but under no circumstances should any of the information provided be considered medical advice.
+Our goal is to help people better understand Parkinson’s, but under no circumstances should any of the information provided be considered medical advice.

 Pursue what is meaningful, not what is expedient